hanwangecon/hanwangecon.github.io/_posts/2021-02-05-first-post.md

  </li>
 </ul>

-<h6>Insights</h6>
+<h5>Insights</h5>

 A comparative statics result is the key: More convex information design problems have Blackwell-more informative solutions.
+(Quasisupermodularity needs not hold here)